 Pack your clothes, costumes, toiletries, and everything else in tupperware containers that have locking lids to keep them organized and free of dust.
 The clear ones make it much easier to find what you’re looking for with having to open every bin.

 Having something on hand at all times to shield your nose and mouth from impending dust storms is a must.
-Keep a cute bandana or a piece of cloth tied loosely around your neck, all day and all night, so that you can access it in a pinch.
+Keep a bandana or a piece of cloth tied loosely around your neck, all day and all night, so that you can access it in a pinch.

 Likewise, you’ll want to keep your eyes shielded from the dust.
 Invest in some funky googles and keep them on you all the time in the playa.